thatfield-24/OSINT/README.md

 # OSINT
 A fully functional OSINT tool made using Python with APIs for a Cyber Security Technologies class at Illinois Tech.

-The tool focuses on the Internet Movie Database or (IMDB) catalog of movies.
+The tool focuses on the Internet Movie Database (IMDB) and the The Movie Database (TMDB) catalog of movies.
 It asks for user input for keywords of a movie and returns a list of possible movies, with the correlating IMDB ID, movie trailer, where to stream the movie, cast, ratings, and IMDB ranking.
+Additionally there is an API to search for the top 10 movies in a year and an API to give a top 10 list of genres from a given year.

 ### Project Description: